ordina-jworks/ordina-jworks.github.io/_posts/2018-06-01-Automated-Canary-Analysis-using-Spinnaker.md

 > Throughout this guide we refer to the official documentation for individual parts of the installation already covered by the Spinnaker team.
 > However, as reference we also compiled an exhaustive list of commands to execute based on the commands found in those articles.
-> This means you could skip the official documentation and simply execute those commands, however we still recommend going through the docs to get more context.
+> This means you could skip the official documentation and simply execute those commands.
+> However, we still recommend going through the docs to get more context.
 > The list of commands to execute can be found [at the end of this chapter](#commands).

 Follow the guide on Spinnaker’s website: [https://www.spinnaker.io/setup/quickstart/halyard-gke](https://www.spinnaker.io/setup/quickstart/halyard-gke)

-Create a cluster like mentioned here: [https://cloud.google.com/monitoring/kubernetes-engine/installing](https://cloud.google.com/monitoring/kubernetes-engine/installing)
+Create a cluster as mentioned here: [https://cloud.google.com/monitoring/kubernetes-engine/installing](https://cloud.google.com/monitoring/kubernetes-engine/installing)

 ```bash
 gcloud components update